wesleycamargo/azure-docs.pt-br/articles/active-directory/saas-apps/insigniasamlsso-tutorial.md

    ![Criar um usuário de teste do Azure AD][100]

-**Para criar um usuário de teste no Azure AD, execute as seguintes etapas:**
+**Para criar um usuário de teste no AD do Azure, execute as seguintes etapas:**

 1. No portal do Azure, no painel esquerdo, clique no botão **Azure Active Directory**.